 Validating high availability for the NLB cluster

 Module 11: Creating and managing deployment images

-This module provides an introduction to deployment images.
+This module provides an overview of the Windows Server 2016 image deployment process.
 It also explains how to create and manage deployment images by using the Microsoft Deployment Toolkit (MDT).
-Additionally, it explains how to evaluate an organizationís requirements for server virtualization.
+Additionally, it describes different workloads in the virtual machine environment.